Gozo Channel Line

-The Gozo Channel Company Limited, commonly known as Gozo Channel Line or the Gozo ferry (Vapur t'Għawdex), is a Maltese company founded in 1979 that operates ferry services between the islands of Malta and Gozo using Roll-on/roll-off (RORO) ferries.
+The Gozo Channel Company Limited, commonly known as Gozo Channel Line or the Gozo ferry (Vapur t'Għawdex), is a Maltese company founded in 1979 that operates ferry services between the islands of Malta and Gozo using roll-on/roll-off (RORO) ferries.
 Crossings happen throughout the day all-year round including weekends, public holidays, and night services.

-The company's ferry services are the main connection between the two islands and it is used by millions of Gozitans, Maltese and tourists every year.
+The company's ferry services are the main connection between the two main Maltese islands and are used by millions of Gozitans, Maltese and tourists every year.
 It currently operates three identical ferries, all of which were built between March 2000 and March 2002.
 In addition to the normal services of foot passengers and car passengers, Gozo Channel also offers services for cargo vehicles and hazardous cargo.

 Predecessors

 A ferry service connecting the islands of Malta and Gozo has existed for centuries, with records indicating that dgħajjes tal-latini were used as ferries as early as 1241 from the harbour of Mġarr.
 Dgħajjes tal-latini, also known as Gozo boats, remained in use until after the Second World War.
-A few survive to this day, such as the Maryanne operated by Captain Morgan Cruises, although this does not have any masts.
+A few survive to this day, such as the Maryanne, operated by Captain Morgan Cruises, although this does not have any masts.

-Despite this, the first regular passenger service between the islands was only inaugurated on 13 June 1885, when O.F.
+However, the first regular passenger service between the islands was only inaugurated on 13 June 1885, when O.F.
 Gollcher & Sons Ltd provided an official mail service using the vessel Gleneagles.
 By the end of the 19th century G.P.
 Sammut & Co and Francesco Pace were also offering ferry services.
 These three companies had stopped operating services by 1923, when the Malta Steamship Co Ltd took over with two vessels.
 In the late 1920s and 1930s Bernard Zammit and the Joseph Gasan, Giovanni Dacoutros & Grech Family started their own ferry services.
-More companies were formed after the war, including Joseph Gasan (1947-57), the Magro Family (1948-70), the Magro & Zammit Families (1958-68) and the Malta Aliscafi Ltd (1964-68).
-At some points there was only one company operating services in the Gozo Channel while at other times there were more at the same time.
+More companies were formed after the war, including Joseph Gasan (1947–57), the Magro Family (1948–70), the Magro & Zammit Families (1958–68) and the Malta Aliscafi Ltd (1964–68).
+At times, there was only one company operating services in the Gozo Channel while at other times multiple companies were simultaneously doing that.

 E. Zammit & Sons Ltd was formed in 1966, and by 1970 it was the only company offering ferry services across the Gozo Channel.
 It operated four vessels until Gozo Channel Company Limited was formed in 1979.

-The following ships were used as ferries from Malta to Gozo between 1885 and 1978:
+The following ships were used as ferries between Malta and Gozo from 1885 to 1978: